Horbenkodev/hugo-blog/content/posts/security-of-ai-agents-practical-tips-for-business/index.md

 ### Model (Reasoning) Layer

-Measures introduced at this layer will help you protect the model’s internal decision-making and interaction with tools.
-Here’s what can be done:
+Measures introduced at this layer will help you protect the model's internal decision-making and interaction with tools.
+Here's what can be done:

 * **System prompt locking**.
 You can prevent untrusted instructions from overriding base system prompts.
 * **Tool-execution gates**.
 The introduction of these gates will presuppose the requirement for verification or approvals before tool calls.